visualizersdotnl/cookiedough/3rdparty/sse2neon/README.md

 * [nanors](https://github.com/sleepybishop/nanors) is a tiny, performant implementation of [Reed-Solomon codes](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), capable of reaching multi-gigabit speeds on a single core.
 * [niimath](https://github.com/rordenlab/niimath) is a general image calculator with superior performance.
 * [NVIDIA GameWorks](https://developer.nvidia.com/gameworks-source-github) has been already used in a lot of games.
 These repositories are public on GitHub.
+* [NVIDIA MathLib](https://github.com/NVIDIA-RTX/MathLib) is a cross-platform header-only SSE/AVX/NEON-accelerated math library, designed for computer graphics.
 * [Nx Meta Platform Open Source Components](https://github.com/networkoptix/nx_open) are used to build all Powered-by-Nx products including Nx Witness Video Management System (VMS).
 * [ofxNDI](https://github.com/leadedge/ofxNDI) is an [openFrameworks](https://openframeworks.cc/) addon to allow sending and receiving images over a network using the [NewTek](https://en.wikipedia.org/wiki/NewTek) Network Device Protocol.
 * [OGRE](https://github.com/OGRECave/ogre) is a scene-oriented, flexible 3D engine written in C++ designed to make it easier and more intuitive for developers to produce games and demos utilising 3D hardware.
 * [Olive](https://github.com/olive-editor/olive) is a free non-linear video editor for Windows, macOS, and Linux.
 * [OpenColorIO](https://github.com/AcademySoftwareFoundation/OpenColorIO) a complete color management solution geared towards motion picture production with an emphasis on visual effects and computer animation.
 * [OpenXRay](https://github.com/OpenXRay/xray-16) is an improved version of the X-Ray engine, used in world famous S.T.A.L.K.E.R. game series by GSC Game World.
+* [Orkid](https://github.com/tweakoz/orkid) is a C++ flexible media presentation engine.
 * [parallel-n64](https://github.com/libretro/parallel-n64) is an optimized/rewritten Nintendo 64 emulator made specifically for [Libretro](https://www.libretro.com/).
 * [Pathfinder C++](https://github.com/floppyhammer/pathfinder-cpp) is a fast, practical, GPU-based rasterizer for fonts and vector graphics using Vulkan and C++.
 * [PFFFT](https://github.com/marton78/pffft) does 1D Fast Fourier Transforms, of single precision real and complex vectors.
+* [PhyML](https://github.com/stephaneguindon/phyml) uses modern statistical approaches to analyse alignments of nucleotide or amino acid sequences in a phylogenetic framework.
 * [pixaccess](https://github.com/oliverue/pixaccess) provides the abstractions for integer and float bitmaps, pixels, and aliased (nearest neighbor) and anti-aliased (bi-linearly interpolated) pixel access.
 * [PlutoSDR Firmware](https://github.com/seanstone/plutosdr-fw) is the customized firmware for the [PlutoSDR](https://wiki.analog.com/university/tools/pluto) that can be used to introduce fundamentals of Software Defined Radio (SDR) or Radio Frequency (RF) or Communications as advanced topics in electrical engineering in a self or instructor lead setting.
 * [PowerToys](https://github.com/microsoft/PowerToys) is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
+* [PVFMM](https://github.com/dmalhotra/pvfmm) is a library for solving certain types of elliptic partial differential equations.
 * [Pygame](https://www.pygame.org) is cross-platform and designed to make it easy to write multimedia software, such as games, in Python.
 * [R:RandomFieldsUtils](https://cran.r-project.org/web/packages/RandomFieldsUtils) provides various utilities might be used in spatial statistics and elsewhere.
 (CRAN)
 * [RAxML](https://github.com/stamatak/standard-RAxML) is tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies.
+* [REDUCE](https://github.com/reduce-algebra/reduce-algebra) is an interactive system for general algebraic computations, of interest to mathematicians, scientists, and engineers.
 * [ReHLDS](https://github.com/gennadykataev/rehlds) is fully compatible with latest Half-Life Dedicated Server (HLDS) with a lot of defects and (potential) bugs fixed.
 * [rkcommon](https://github.com/ospray/rkcommon) represents a common set of C++ infrastructure and CMake utilities used by various components of [Intel oneAPI Rendering Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/rendering-toolkit.html).
 * [RPCS3](https://github.com/RPCS3/rpcs3) is the world's first free and open-source PlayStation 3 emulator/debugger, written in C++.
 * [simd\_utils](https://github.com/JishinMaster/simd_utils) is a header-only library implementing common mathematical functions using SIMD intrinsics.
 * [Sire](https://github.com/OpenBioSim/sire) is a molecular modelling framework that provides extensive functionality to manipulate representations of biomolecular systems.
 * [SMhasher](https://github.com/rurban/smhasher) provides comprehensive Hash function quality and speed tests.
+* [SortMeRNA](https://github.com/sortmerna/sortmerna) is a local sequence alignment tool for filtering, mapping and clustering.
 * [SNN++](https://github.com/ianmkim/snnpp) implements a single layer non linear Spiking Neural Network for images classification and generation.
 * [Spack](https://github.com/spack/spack) is a multi-platform package manager that builds and installs multiple versions and configurations of software.
 * [SRA](https://github.com/ncbi/sra-tools) is a collection of tools and libraries for using data in the [INSDC Sequence Read Archives](https://www.ncbi.nlm.nih.gov/sra/docs/).